VCC02/UIClicker/README.md

  - No native Linux support, because of Windows specific API usage.
 Most application code would compile for Linux, but the image recongition might need a different API or be completly removed.
    Some application features should still work under Wine (at least in Win 8.1 compatibility mode).
    WinInterp kind of works, but it is very slow.
 Overall, the application is difficult to use under Linux+Wine.
- - The application supports only a few action types (9 low level actions, in the first version), and the flow control is pretty limited.
+ - The application supports only a few action types, and the flow control is pretty limited.
 The exposed HTTP API might allow an external tool/script to call these actions with a more advanced logic.
  - No OCR support.
 When text reading is required (as opposed to pregenerated text recognition), external tools have to be called.
  - The high exe size (4MB+) comes from inefficient linking.
 Not much to do about it.
 On every new compiler version, bigger libraries will cause the resulted executable to grow.
  - Limited support for loops when executing actions.
 Actions can be called multiple times by using CallTemplate action.